 Now let’s step back a bit.
-The Europe section of the FSF has launched a campaign named “Free your Android“- the goal is simple: while the Android operating system is almost Free Software, there are still some proprietary software that come loaded with your smartphone.
+The Europe section of the FSF has launched a campaign named “Free your Android“- the goal is simple: while the Android operating system is almost Free Software, there is still some proprietary software that comes loaded with your smartphone.
 From my understanding, the goal of FSFE is to free from those proprietary software, while having a smartphone that would still be useful (and usable) even if it’s not connected to a Google account (which is another “breach” for keeping your privacy since Google would know more things about what you’re doing with your smartphone).

-So if you’re really paranoid about being compliant with the FSF recommendations, you would want to use some HTC smartphones, or Google Nexus series with the Replicant version of Android .
-If you find this a too limited choice, you can go for the CyanoGenMod version of Android that defines itself as:
+So if you’re really paranoid about being compliant with the FSF recommendations, you would want to use some HTC smartphones or Google Nexus series with the Replicant version of Android.
+If you find this a too limited choice, you can go for the CyanogenMod version of Android that defines itself as: